 Lead author Edith Fayolle, a researcher with the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge said, “Finding organohalogens near these young, Sun-like stars was surprising.
 We simply didn’t predict its formation and were surprised to find it in such significant concentrations.
 It’s clear now that these molecules form readily in stellar nurseries, providing insights into the chemical evolution of solar systems, including our own.”

 Although, the observation brings disappointment for the astrobiologists who suggested methyl chloride would be the indicator of alien life.
 The detection indicates that methyl chloride forms naturally in interstellar clouds and ride out long enough to become part of a forming solar system.

 Karin Öberg, an astrochemist at CfA said, “The discovery also suggests that something about the starting conditions for organic chemistry on planets.
 Such chemistry is an important step toward the origins of life.
 Based on our discovery, organohalogens are likely to be a constituent of the so-called ‘primordial soup,’ both on the young Earth and on newly formed rocky exoplanets.”

-Kathrin Altwegg with the University of Bern, Switzerland said, “Using ROSINA, we captured some of the molecules around the comet.
-We then count them for an exquisite precision.”
+Kathrin Altwegg with the University of Bern, Switzerland, said, “Using ROSINA, we captured some of the molecules around the comet.
+We then count them for exquisite precision.”

 Fayolle said, “This does, however, raise the question: How much of the comet’s organic content is directly inherited from the early stages of star formation?
 Additional searches for organohalogens around other protostars and comets need to be undertaken to help find the answer.”